 The 32 km long coast of Maratea on the Ionian side of Basilicata is as well world-famous for the beauty and biodiversity of the underwater jewel.

-Potenza is the capital of the Basilicata region in the south of Italy, which is known for its beautiful mountain landscape.
-If you decide to spend your holidays in Potenza, you can take a leisurely shopping tour through the tranquil center or enjoy the idyllic nature.
+Potenza is the capital of the Basilicata region.
+If you decide to spend your holidays in Potenza, you can take a leisurely shopping tour through the tranquil centre or enjoy the idyllic nature.
 In addition, the city has some historic attractions that guests should definitely visit.